Team Parent

 Group chats.
 Snack signups.
 The hard-parent email.

-The group chat is the real league.
+- Starting the team group chat that actually works readThe group chat is the real league.
 Here's how to start one that 12 families will actually read.

-When a parent is upset about playing time or a decision, this is the email structure that defuses the situation instead of making it worse.
+- The hard-parent email: a script that doesn't escalate readWhen a parent is upset about playing time or a decision, this is the email structure that defuses the situation instead of making it worse.

 Practice